 8. Mobile-Only Simplifies Device Management

 Samsung DeX leverages the efficiencies of mobile devices and cellular networks made possible by enterprise mobility management (EMM) applications.
 Department-specific configurations can be deployed fleetwide and updates can be completed remotely, thus ensuring greater security and decreasing the downtime associated with pulling a vehicle from the field.
 Samsung’s Knox platform is installed in the hardware of Galaxy smartphones and provides defense-level protection for data.

 A large number of major public safety software providers are working closely with Samsung to take full advantage of the mobile-first approach and provide first responders with a mission-critical level of utility and functionality.
 This collaborative approach is quickly advancing the concept of a connected officer, allowing agencies to harness the power of today’s mobile technology and build on that foundation as new capabilities evolve.

 The above infographic demonstrates how Samsung DeX brings a whole new layer of opportunity to agencies that want to provide a powerful force multiplier to their field personnel.

-Get an expanded discussion of mobile policing technology and DeX for law enforcement with our free white paper, The Ultimate Law Enforcement Agency Guide to Going Mobile.
+Use our calculator to see how much you could save by leveraging Samsung DeX, or getan expanded discussion of mobile policing technology for law enforcement with our free white paper, The Ultimate Law Enforcement Agency Guide to Going Mobile.